dvdmtw98/notes/My Vault/Read & Watch List/Books/Ikigai.md

 The key to staying healthy while consuming fewer calories is eating food with a high nutritional value and avoiding those that add to our overall caloric intake but offer little to no nutritional value.
 If we regularly consume too much calories

+**Sanpin-cha**: A mix of green team and jasmine flowers is consumed by Okinawan's almost three times daily.
+Green tea has proven to reduce the free radicals present in our bodies, keeping us young longer

 ---

 [Book List](Book%20List.md)